bradwestness/bradwestness.github.io/_posts/2024/2024-04-09-projects-are-interfaces.md

 So just remember:

-- Make any type that you don't specifically wish to expose outside of a given project `internal` by default.
+- Internal is your friend.
+Make any type that you don't specifically wish to expose outside of a given project `internal` by default.
 - Projects are interfaces.
-Only expose things to the rest of the solution that you want other porjects to take direct dependencies on.
+Only expose things to the rest of the solution that you want other projects to take direct dependencies on.
 If you expose it, someone **will** take a direct dependency on it.
 - Oceans are now battlefields.

 Happy sailing!